THEROER/MagicUtils/README.md

 - Combine with the `lang` module: return `CommandResult.failure(InternalMessages.SETTINGS_LANG_NOT_FOUND.get(sender, "language", arg))` for translated errors.
 - Commands can be reloaded by clearing the registry and re-registering classes; useful during development or when configs change.
 - Example: `examples/commands/ExampleCommand.java`.
+- Built-in `/magicutils reload` and `/magicutils settings` commands exist but are still in progress; expect breaking changes.

 ### `logger` — rich console & chat logging